Cink shares Quail Hollow lead, Woods cards 71

 Australian John Senden, Britain's Brian Davis and American Rickie Fowler, D.A.
 Points and Patrick Reed had matching 66s as golfing heavyweights Woods and Mickelson had to settle for 71s.

-U.S. Open champion Rory McIlroy three-putted to bogey his final hole for a 70, British world number three Lee Westwood carded a 71 and 2009 U.S. Open winner Lucas Glover launched his title defence with a 72.
+U.S. Open champion Rory McIlroy bogeyed his final hole for a 70, British world number three Lee Westwood carded a 71 and 2009 U.S. Open winner Lucas Glover launched his title defence with a 72.

-Cink, who has mainly struggled for form since pulling off his first major victory at Turnberry in Scotland three years ago, was delighted to remain bogey-free despite not playing his best.
+Cink, who has mainly struggled for form since pulling off his first major victory at Turnberry in Scotland three years ago, was delighted to remain bogey-free despite not playing at his very best.

 Woods, champion here in 2007, put himself under early pressure after bogeying two of his first six holes on his return to the PGA Tour for the first time since last month's Masters.